ichie/AHPProject/README.md

 ==========

 This is my project about SLR.
 What is SLR?
 SLR is Self-Regulated Learning.
-That's about how to know student is ready to study with her/himself or not yet.
+That's about how to know student is ready to study with her/himself or not.

 About this app:
 + Admin(Teacher):